Energy poverty, clean energy, and the European energy divide

 This policy-oriented conference aims to address the need to deepen the understanding of energy poverty across diverse spatial sites.
 We seek to provide up-to-date scientific inputs and to ensure a transfer of knowledge and good practices with a general purpose to improving the quality of national and EU public policies.
 Also, the conference aims to foster dialogue between young and experienced scholars and relevant stakeholders, such as representatives of public institutions, the civil society, or private sector, in order to facilitate the exchange of ideas and reciprocity with the market.
 The schedule combines the academic component with an event hosted by the Romanian Parliament and with field trips aimed at exposing the participants to visible dimensions of energy poverty in Bucharest.

 Universitatea Babes-Bolyai (UBB) is a public institution of higher education whose mission is to promote and support, within the local, regional, national and international community, the development of specific cultural components.
 It is one of the top Romanian education and research institutions, according to most national and international ranking schemes.
 The university has 21 faculties, 12 extensions in the territory, and 2 foreign language centres.
 Its activity is supported by over 1500 academics, 285 researchers and 1500 administrative / technical employees, serving over 44,000 students.
 UBB considers scientific research as one of its main missions; for us, within UBB, as well as in interactions with the national and international community, research represents the main criterion for evaluation of academic standing.
-With everything it does, Universitatea Babes-Bolyai strives to be a model of diversity, of cultural experiment, a pole of sustainable growth, a center of knowledge and technological innovation.
+With everything it does, Universitatea Babes-Bolyai strives to be a model of diversity, of cultural experiment, a pole of sustainable growth, a centre of knowledge and technological innovation.

 The Centre for the Study of Democracy is a think-thank founded in 2006 by the Faculty of Political Science at Babeș-Bolyai University in Cluj, Romania.
 The Center engages in research projects and analyses from a comparative perspective with a solid practical component on issues such as: democratization, migration, ethnicity, energy policy, civic education, electoral behavior, and institutional design.
 Our collaborations reach institutions such as the Presidential Administration, the Romanian Parliament, local administrative institutions and organizations within civil society.
 CSD’s research team gathers professors and researchers from the Political Science Department at BBU, from other departments, as well as from partner universities abroad.